 0-100% Electric, 0-100% Made in the USA

-As of 2022 major car brands such as Ford and Mercedes are launching their fully electric commercial vehicle lines – great platforms for a full size food truck built with the future in mind.
-More modest concepts could be well serviced with the cute looks of an electrified VW T1/T2 or the quirkiness of small EV’s such as Taylor-Dunn’s Club Car 411, a perfect resort, downtown or indoor venue mobile vending platform.
+As of 2022 major car brands such as Ford and Mercedes are launching their fully electric commercial vehicle lines, which are great platforms for a full size food truck built with the future in mind.
+More modest concepts could be well serviced with the cute looks of an electrified VW T1/T2 or the quirkiness of small EV’s such as Taylor-Dunn’s Club Car 411, a perfect resort, downtown, or indoor venue mobile vending platform.

 Check out all our options below and get in touch to discuss your project today!